BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.TableInfoCommand.md

       "description": "Informs the client if the game is currently in the playing state, or not.", "type": "bool"
     },
-    "NbPlayers": {
-      "description": "The maximum number of players that can play on this table", "type": "int"
-    },
     "Params": {
       "description": "Parameters of the poker table",
       "type": "BluffinMuffin.Protocol.DataTypes.TableParams",